Hurricane Season 2022: The Power of Near Real-Time Flood Observation Data

 In the past, issues with data quality would often be exposed in the aftermath of a flood event - when it was too late and the horse had bolted.
 The ability to syndicate geocoding via a platform is an extremely valuable development, explained Badoni.

-The majority of insurers collect data at a rooftop geocode level, but there are efforts to make this more granular, using polygon building footprints, noted Nate.
+Most insurers collect data at a rooftop geocode level, but there are efforts to make this more granular, using polygon building footprints, noted Nate.
 This approach can help insurers visualise the impact of floodwater depth at different locations on a particular building, in essence allowing firms to loss assess individual properties virtually.

 "We see some industry players moving from standard rooftop (at best) to polygon-based footprints - where there are multiple sampling points," he said.
 "This is the most accurate way to mimic what an adjuster would see [in real life].
 The really savvy players in the industry are going to start moving in that direction."